umeboshi2/paella/README.md

 be a collection of disk configs that can be referred to by name, filling out the debconf selections for the preseed file.

+The preseed is built dynamically and served through pyramid string renderer.

+I desire most of the data to be stored and managed via salt.
+The data for the preseed file should be contained in a salt pillar.
+The master should be able to get the pillar data for the identified machine and fill the preseed file with that data.

+### Pillar Data

+The default pillar data is in a git repository.
+I desire for these pillar files, eventually, to be python scripts that access a database using SQLAlchemy.

 ## Features
 - Automated network installation over a local network.